The Blue Tongue Plant

 It is suited for use as a hedging plant and white flowering variety, Melastoma affine alba is also available.
 Also known as the Native Lasiandra, and it is related to Lasiandra.

-This is a plant that requires a little shade, especially in warmer climates during summer.
+This is an easy care plant that requires a little shade, especially in warmer climates during summer.
 A humus rich soil is best, and good drainage is essential.

 Although this plant comes from northern Australia it is a rainforest plant, it will not grow well in very cold climates.

 As this is a fast growing plant you may wish to prune it to keep it more compact.
-Regular light pruning is recommended.
+Regular light pruning after4 flowering is recommended.

 - Common Names – Blue Tongue, Native Lasiandra, Dhumulu.